khoiminhvu2303-sudo/Group-05-Software-Engineering/docs/05_use_case_diagram.md

 5. The system automatically checks if the patron has any other unpaid fine slips.
 If the patron has cleared all outstanding fines, the system automatically changes the patron's card status in the `Reader` table from "Temporarily Suspended" back to "Active."
 6. The system displays a notification confirming the successful payment update.

-19.3.
-System State Before Use-Case Execution: The patron has a fine slip with an unpaid status, and the librarian has selected the correct fine slip to process.
+*19.3.
+System State Before Use-Case Execution: The patron has a fine slip with an unpaid status, and the librarian has selected the correct fine slip to process.*

-19.4.
-System State After Use-Case Execution: The fine slip status is updated to "Paid" in the database, and the patron's account is unblocked, restoring normal borrowing privileges.
+*19.4.
+System State After Use-Case Execution: The fine slip status is updated to "Paid" in the database, and the patron's account is unblocked, restoring normal borrowing privileges.*

-19.5.
-Extension Points:
+*19.5.
+Extension Points*

 o	Print Receipt Use-Case: The system prints a fine payment receipt to provide to the patron for reconciliation purposes.

 **20. Use-case Print Receipt**

-20.1.
-Summary: Print a physical receipt at the counter to serve as proof of transaction completion (book loan slip, book return slip, or fine payment receipt) and hand it to the patron.
+*20.1.
+Summary: Print a physical receipt at the counter to serve as proof of transaction completion (book loan slip, book return slip, or fine payment receipt) and hand it to the patron.*

-20.2.
-Flow of Events:
+*20.2.
+Flow of Events*

-20.2.1.
-Main Flow:
+*20.2.1.
+Main Flow*

 1. A circulation transaction (book loan, book return, or fine collection) is successfully confirmed in the system.
 2. The system sends formatted receipt data (containing the transaction ID, patron's name, list of books/violations, amount, timestamp, and librarian's name) to the dedicated thermal printer connected at the counter.
 3. The printer successfully outputs the physical receipt for the patron and logs the printing event in the system log file.

-20.3.
-System State Prior to Use Case Execution: The corresponding circulation transaction has been successfully recorded and stored in the database.
+*20.3.
+System State Prior to Use Case Execution: The corresponding circulation transaction has been successfully recorded and stored in the database.*

 **21. Use-case Manage Book Catalog**

-21.1.
-Summary: Enables librarians and administrators to manage the lifecycle of library books and materials, including functions to add new items, update information, and delete books.
+*21.1.
+Summary: Enables librarians and administrators to manage the lifecycle of library books and materials, including functions to add new items, update information, and delete books.*

-21.2.
-Flow of Events:
+*21.2.
+Flow of Events*

-21.2.1.
-Main Flow:
+*21.2.1.
+Main Flow*

 1. The user selects the "Book Catalog Management" function on the system interface.
 2. The system displays the complete list of existing book titles along with advanced search and filtering tools.